Is Hypnosis Safe? What Science and Clients Say

 Is Hypnosis Right for You?

 Still not sure?
-That’s okay.
+That is okay.

-Here’s how to know if hypnosis is worth exploring for yourself:
+Here is how to know if hypnosis is worth exploring for yourself:

 - You want a natural, calm path, not more medication